 We have been married for 39 years, lived in 6 states, moved 11 times and lived in 15 "homes" for anywhere from a few weeks to several years.
 I may have one more move left in me, but not anytime soon!
 I love my home and consider it my sanctuary.

 I have a degree in English and am certified to teach English and American History.
 I have never worked full time as a teacher, but I did work many years in education -- at preschools to universities.
 During the past 36 years I have had

-21 22 jobs, which does not speak to my work ethic or employability, as much as it does moving -- and sometimes having to cobble together several part time jobs to equal one full time job.
+21 22 jobs, which does not speak to my work ethic or employability, as much as it does moving.

 I have one child, a son, named Grant.
 He and his beautiful and faithful Weimaraner, named Grace, live about two hours from us and we see him a lot.
 Grant loves outdoor stuff -- climbing, hiking, rafting, kayaking, skiing, snowboarding, sailing, swimming, biking and most likely some crazy sports I don't even want to know about.